petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 Though we did everything in a web browser, this setup is totally portable.
-We'll be able to work equally well locally as we can in the cloud, providing maximum flexibility, and allowing anyone to reproduce the outputs anywhere.
+We'll be able to work equally well locally as we can in the cloud, allowing anyone to reproduce the outputs anywhere.

 Have you struggled to collaborate on LaTeX documents with your team before?